 Author:

 This contribution comes from KJ’s Superstores.
-With over three decades of business, KJ’s has assisted travelers with car washes in Logan
+With over three decades of business, KJ’s has assisted travelers with car washes in Logan,

 to convenience stores in Jackson.
 Throughout the Intermountain West region, KJ’s fuel, car wash facilities, as well as travel supplies.